Trepkos01/personal-website/content/preview/what-does-it-take-to-have-successful-website/what-does-it-take-to-have-successful-website.md

 Afford Anything, though sharing several attributes with the previous financial independence websites, incorporated a focus on travel, freedom, and leveraging rental real estate and active/passive web-based revenue streams to accomplish that freedom.

-And the MadFientist echoed very similar sentiments as the above.
+And the Mad Fientist echoed very similar sentiments as the above.

 Additionally, they both entered their respective spaces when their value could be easily recognized and differentiated. **There are thousands upon thousands of financial independence blogs now.** And most simply regurgitate the same general information, therefore it's very hard to be noticed beyond taking a controversial stance.